RPGHacker/asar/README.md

   limits in the RATS tag format.)
 - You can also use "incbin file.bin -> $123456" to if you want to include something larger than 65536 bytes.
-- print can now accept freespaceuse, which counts all data handed out by freespace, freecode, freedata, and external incbin.
-That's everything print bytes is used for anyways, and pushpc makes print bytes completely confused, so here's an accurate counter.
-- print can now accept dec(math) and hex(math), which prints the contents in base 10 or 16 (no zero padding).
-The contents may be any piece of math, including labels.
-Additionally, print accepts double(num) and double(num, precision) in case you want to print a double variable with its fractional part.
-You can specify the number of decimal places to print (0 to 100) as the second argument.
-If you only pass a single argument, a default of 5 decimal places are printed.
-  Note that, like everything else, double() is affected by your "math round" setting, so unless you set math round to off, double() will behave just like dec().

 (Potentially) xkas incompatible bugfixes and changes:
 If any of these dissatisfies you, put ;@xkas at the top of your patch and Asar will enter maximum